 - Wash everything.
 Water traps lead dust particles and helps keep them out of a child’s mouth, where they can be ingested.
 Wipe hands, faces and toys regularly to reduce lead exposure.

-Contact the experienced attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today if you believe you have a viable lead poisoning claim.
+Contact the experienced attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today if you believe you have a viable lead poisoning claim in New York.